simrit1/MacroKeyboard/README.md

 - if everything worked you should see the output array change as you press keys on your second keyboard
 - now you can catch that output and add your own functions and the end of the code

+## Adding your own Code ##

+At the end of the file you can see 3 example functions, to add a new custom function simply
+- copy the elif statement
+- append it at the end
+- change the number to the key you want your function to map to
+- you can find the value of a key by pressing it on your keyboard and watching the output of the script

+Afterwards you can just add code you can add the code you want to be executed whenever that key gets pressed